WakiMak/trentent.github.io-forked/_posts/2015-12-04-appv5-sequencing-an-application-that-has-com-applications.md

 </div>

 <div style="text-align: left;">
-  So we go back a little further to the AppID key and jumping to the *SUCCESS* location to look at it&#8217;s value&#8230;
+  So we go back a little further to the AppID key and jumping to the *SUCCESS* location to look at it's value...
 </div>

 <div style="text-align: left;">